Kamila-alvarado/kamila-alvarado.github.io/_posts/2025-09-11-sample-markdown.md

 ### My Programming Experience

-My first ever introduction to the world of Computer Science was my Sophomore year of highschool.
-I decided to push myself to take a class I was shying away from for so long: Game Programming.
-Although the class gave me a basic foundation in using javascript and working with classmates to debug codes, I found the class very challenging and difficult for the information and patterns to stick.
-Also since I last took the course in my sophomore year and I am now a first-year in college, I decided to give programming another chance, and see how my passion for it evolves.
+My first introduction to the world of Computer Science was during my sophomore year of high school.
+I decided to push myself to take a class I had been shying away from for so long: Game Programming.
+Although the class gave me a basic foundation in using JavaScript and collaborating with classmates to debug code, I found it very challenging, and the information and patterns didn’t always stick.
+Since I last took the course in my sophomore year and am now a first-year in college, I decided to give programming another chance and see how my passion for it evolves.

 ### My Sewing Experience

 My experience with sewing is very limited.
-It began in the fifth grade, when I joined my school's Art club.
-Due to limited resources at home, I was unable to continue my interest in sewing and crocheting.
-However, I am looking forward to rekindling my passion.
+It began in fifth grade, when I joined my school’s art club.
+Because I had limited resources at home, I wasn’t able to continue exploring my interest in sewing and crocheting.
+However, I am now looking forward to rekindling that passion.

 ### What I hope to learn in this class

 I hope to gain more confidence in sewing, programming an Arduino, and creating prototypes.
-Overall, I look forward to learning the necessary skills to create my final project, an eTextiles product.
+Overall, I look forward to developing the skills necessary to complete my final project, an eTextiles product.

 ### Fun Fact about Me